Code4Community/Code4Community.github.io/tutorials/js.md

 ## Conclusion

 We just went through a ton of information, and I do not expect any of you to be masters of JS by now.
 While working on projects, use this page, w3schools.com, and stackoverflow.com as resources.
 Moreover, you can always ask the leadership of C4C for help!

+# Feedback

+If you have any feedback for this tutorial, please [create a GitHub issue](https://github.com/Code4Community/Code4Community.github.io/issues/new) or talk to one of the leaders of C4C.